top of page

 St. Patrick's Rock

-Track the story of St. Patrick and it will take you on an expedition through lush hillsides, majestic cathedrals, medieval villages and monastic ruins.
-If your travels find you in Ireland, one can’t help but follow in the footsteps of this country’s patron saint.
-As I traveled through the Ireland, I discovered bits of St. Patrick’s dramatic history in the places I visited.
-The most impactful locations was the Rock of Cashel (the Rock) in the heart of County Tipperary.
+Explore the story of St. Patrick and it will take you on a journey through lush hillsides, majestic cathedrals, medieval towns, and monastic ruins.
+If you find yourself in Ireland, it's impossible not to follow in the footsteps of this country’s patron saint.
+As I traveled across Ireland, I uncovered pieces of St. Patrick’s dramatic history in the places I visited.
+The most impactful location was the Rock of Cashel (the Rock) in the heart of County Tipperary.

 It is at the Rock where St. Patrick converted King Aengus of Munster to Christianity in the 5th Century A.D.
-When he was a teenager, St. Patrick had been kidnapped from his home in Wales by Irish pirates.
-He escaped in his 20s but returned to Ireland and began leading the nation to Christianity.
-King Aengus evolved into Ireland’s first Christian monarch, and the Rock grew into a religious center.
+As a teenager, St. Patrick was kidnapped from his home in Wales by Irish pirates.
+He managed to escape in his 20s but later returned to Ireland to guide the nation towards Christianity.
+King Aengus became Ireland's first Christian monarch, and the Rock developed into a religious center.

-Walking up the hill to the Rock of Cashel you can understand why the name Cashel (Caiseal) means stone fort.
-From up here you can see anyone approaching its majestic gates for miles.
-The surrounding villages and farms are tiny dots in the distance.
-As you walk around, you unconsciously talk in a hushed tone, as if in respect for the ancient royal history that has occurred on this land.
+As you ascend the hill to the Rock of Cashel, it's clear why the name Cashel (Caiseal) translates to stone fort.
+From this vantage point, you can spot anyone coming towards its grand gates from miles away.
+The nearby villages and farms appear as small dots in the distance.
+As you walk around, you instinctively speak in a hushed voice, as though paying homage to the ancient royal history that unfolded on this ground.

-I was dwarfed under the archway and vaulted ceilings to Cormac’s Chapel.
-The Romanesque chapel built between 1127 and 1134 is surrounded by the gothic cathedral and castle.
-I looked around the faded and eroding stone facade at the barely visible frescoes, sculptures, and medieval tombs.
-I imagined the kings, monks and priests that walked within these buildings.
+I felt small beneath the archway and vaulted ceilings leading to Cormac’s Chapel.
+This Romanesque chapel, constructed between 1127 and 1134, is surrounded by the gothic cathedral and castle.
+I observed the faded and eroding stone facade, noting the barely discernible frescoes, sculptures, and medieval tombs.
+I imagined the kings, monks and priests who once walked within these walls.
 You can make out drawings of Christ’s life in the scenes on the walls.
-On the west side of the sanctuary is a carved rock coffin that is said to contain the body of King Cormac himself.
+On the west side of the sanctuary lies a carved rock coffin that is believed to contain the body of King Cormac himself.

-There is a luminous well preserved round tower rising 90 feet high that predates the cathedral by 200 years and the chapel by 30.
-The entire complex is surrounded by a large graveyard that includes several ornate Celtic crosses.
-Tombstones dating back for centuries help to tell the history.
-In the middle is a replica of St. Patrick’s Cross that illustrates Christ’s crucifixion.
+A well-preserved, luminous round tower stands 90 feet tall, predating the cathedral by 200 years and the chapel by 30.
+The entire complex is surrounded by a large graveyard featuring several ornate Celtic crosses.
+Centuries-old tombstones help to tell the history.
+In the middle is a replica of St. Patrick’s Cross, depicting Christ’s crucifixion.

-One of my favorite stories was folklore about how the Rock came to be.
-The legend is when paganism was rampant, in fact Ireland was known as the “Gateway to Hell,” St. Patrick went there to hunt down the devil.
-In his haste to escape, Satan bit off a chunk of the mountain and spit it out on the ground, creating the Rock of Cashel.
+One of my favorite stories is a folklore about the origin of the Rock.
+The legend is that during a time when paganism was rampant, Ireland was referred to as the “Gateway to Hell.”
+St. Patrick traveled there to confront the devil.
+In his haste to escape, Satan bit off a chunk of the mountain and spit it out onto the ground, forming the Rock of Cashel.

-The site has one of the most complete collections of Celtic art and medieval architecture than anywhere in Europe.
-It also has an audio-visual show and exhibitions which contain the original St. Patrick’s Cross.
-As you wander through Ireland and find yourself on the path of St. Patrick, the Rock of Cashel is a must see and well worth a visit.
+The site boasts one of Europe's most comprehensive collections of Celtic art and medieval architecture.
+Additionally, it features an audio-visual show and exhibitions that include the original St. Patrick’s Cross.
+As you explore Ireland and follow St. Patrick's path, the Rock of Cashel is a must-visit destination.

 Location